syntex82/WordPress-Node/README.md

 ## 🏗️ Scaling Architecture

-WordPress Node CMS is designed for **horizontal scaling** and production deployments.
+NodePress CMS is designed for **horizontal scaling** and production deployments.
 Run multiple instances behind a load balancer to handle increased traffic.

 ### Architecture Diagram